daneden/daneden.me/styleguide/index.md

 	- This is an example of a second-level bullet
 - Lists tend not to be used very often on this site, but they exist nonetheless.

-It would be precarious to design a bulleted list without preparing a numbered list styling.

 ### Heading Level Three
 Third level headings are most often used to denote names rather than sections, so have a lower visual priority.
 Headings should avoid containing or being themselves hyperlinks, but when this rule is broken, heading hyperlinks do not differ in style from the heading itself.